cecann10/Test/Metis_Projects/project_3_celinaplaza/README.md

 - **Methods for analysis and modeling**:
 This project was specifically about application of classification modeling, so only models in this category were considered.
 Logistic Regression, Decision Tree, and Random Forest models were all tested and compared.

 'Dummies' were created for categorical data were needed and data was scaled for Logistic Regression modeling.
 Imbalance was managed with oversampling for the Logistic Regression model.
+GridSearch was implmented to optimize parameters for Decision Tree & Random Forest models.
 Thresholds were considered to best meet target metric of recall performance without too great of sacrifice to other metrics of precision, F1 score, and accuracy.

 ## DATA & FILE OVERVIEW